When parses a document, it breaks the content into chunks, which are discrete elements extracted from a document, like blocks of text or tables.

 Here’s an example of how to use the grounding_save_dir

-parameter with the parse_documents
+parameter with the parse

 parsing function: